Is It Worth It To Apply for SSDI Reconsideration?

 Should I Appeal or Reapply?

 It is more beneficial to appeal a denial rather than reapply for disability benefits since, should you be successful, you would receive more back pay.
-Social Security back pay benefits represent the payments that the federal government owes you for the duration it took to process your application.
+Social Security Disability back pay benefits represent the payments that the federal government owes you for the duration it took to process your application.
 Both SSI and SSDI will calculate some or all of your back pay based on the date that you file for benefits.

 To put it another way, the earlier your application date is, the greater the amount of back pay you will receive in addition to your initial benefits check.
 Therefore, you risk losing out on more money that is rightfully yours if you choose to start over rather than file an appeal.